xwillxu/Remembrance-Day-2022/README.md

 -Just saying, remembrance day assembly are really long

 Anyway for remembrance day I had to do art and It took me five plus days to finish the grass.
+Compare the poppy to the grass and the time difference is huge.